 This 1.6-mile hike (or longer) visits the biggest trees in Yosemite.

-This pave half-mile loop visits a grove of giant sequoias alongside Western Divide Highway.
+This paved 0.5 to 1.3-mile loop visits a grove of giant sequoias alongside Western Divide Highway.

 This easy 1.5-mile loop explores the first giant sequoias discovered by settlers in California.